On an average day of Instagram, 80 million photos are shared. 80 million!

 Beyond your account profile and audience analytics, there's the actual content itself.

-Instagram has both image and video sharing, so between the two, there’s so many variables to make your content perform well from the color scheme, visual layout, the written caption, filter, you name it!
+Instagram has both image and video sharing, so between the two, there are so many variables to make your content perform well from the color scheme, visual layout, the written caption, filter, you name it!

 Thankfully, the content analytics can give you insight into what posts are working well, and then from there you can analyze what individual variables work best.